Mortgage Basics #Home Buying #Real Estate

 Which home type is most popular?

-Detached houses are the most popular kind of home in Canada, due to their space, privacy and the control an owner has over structural and aesthetic decisions.
-Unlike condos and duplexes, detached houses are probably the only kind of home where an owner has a more or less complete say over the changes they want to make to their property (assuming they have the required permits to do so).
+Detached houses are the most popular kind of home in Canada due to their space, privacy and the control an owner has over structural and aesthetic decisions.
+Unlike condos and duplexes, detached houses are probably the only homes where an owner has a more or less complete say over the changes they want to make to their property (assuming they have the required permits).

 How many types of homes are there?

-Since people describe them in different ways, it’s difficult to pin down exactly the number of home types.
-In general, Canadians are most familiar with 6 or 7 traditional house types: detached, semi-detached, condos, townhouses, duplexes, split-levels, and bungalows.
+Since people describe them differently, it’s difficult to pinpoint the number of home types.
+Canadians are generally familiar with 6 or 7 traditional house types: detached, semi-detached, condos, townhouses, duplexes, split-levels, and bungalows.
 However, there are other types of homes.
-For example, tiny homes are becoming increasingly popular, as the cost of living increases, while outdoor space and location become bigger priorities for homeowners.
+For example, tiny homes are becoming increasingly popular as the cost of living increases, while outdoor space and location become more significant priorities for homeowners.

 Can you get a mortgage for every home type?

-It’s possible to get a mortgage for most conventional property types, as long as you meet the approval criteria.
-There are speciality lenders for things like boat and marine loans, which could technically be used as homes, but do not qualify for conventional mortgages.
-Similarly, if you’re planning on building a brand new home, you’ll need to apply for a construction loan.
+Getting a mortgage for most conventional property types is possible as long as you meet the approval criteria.
+There are specialty lenders for boat and marine loans, which could technically be used as homes but do not qualify for conventional mortgages.
+Similarly, you must apply for a construction loan if you plan on building a brand-new home.

 Final Thoughts